-Let Really Simple SSL handle the .htaccess redirect
+Let Really Simple Security handle the .htaccess redirect

-In most cases, you can let Really Simple SSL handle the .htaccess redirect.
+In most cases, you can let Really Simple Security handle the .htaccess redirect.
 The plugin has an option that inserts the detected .htaccess redirect rules.
-To select it, log in to your WordPress admin, and navigate to:
+To select it, log in to your WordPress admin, and navigate to: Security -> Settings -> SSL.

-There you will find the option “Enable .htaccess 301 redirect”.
-If you enable it, Really Simple SSL will detect the best .htaccess redirect for your situation.
-Please note that in a few edge cases the server does not respond as expected, so you should know how to remove the redirect if this occurs.
+This is where you can select the Redirect Method and set it to “.htaccess 301 redirect”.
+If you enable this, Really Simple Security will detect the appropriate .htaccess redirect for your set-up.
+Please note: in rare instances when the server does not respond as expected to these redirect rules, you should know how to manually remove the redirect.

-There are several server configurations that each require their own .htaccess redirect.
-The plugin tries to detect which rule applies and then tests the result.
-In some cases, the test fails or the .htaccess was not writable.
-In that case, you’ll have to insert the .htaccess redirect yourself.
-I would always recommend redirecting with .htaccess, as this is a slightly faster redirect than the default internal 301 redirect.
+There are several server configurations which require their own set of rules.
+The plugin tries to detect which rules apply, and then tests the result.
+In some cases, the test fails or the .htaccess was not writable and you’ll have to insert the .htaccess redirect yourself (or select the WordPress 301 redirect method instead).

-Automatically detected .htaccess redirect not available or causing issues?
+Automatically detected .htaccess redirect not working or causing issues?

 SSL test page